Take Action Today

 Dear Thames Water,

 In your announcement on the 13th March 2025, you said £1.8bn will be invested over the next 5 years to reduce spills from 26 storm overflows on four rivers.
 This is part of your Storm Overflow Reduction Plan.
 In a reply to London Waterkeeper (10/4/25) you say that you are considering green infrastructure as primary options for 22 of the 26 sites.
+In another reply (17th June 2025) you say that you will have made your decisions on these sewer overflow sites by mid-2029 at the latest.

 Under the Environmental Information Regulations 2014 I would like to request the following information: